-Despite all of the claims that “content is king,” the fact is and always has been that it’s actually just the king’s helper.
-The actual king is links.
-Search engines have tried a huge number of methods to determine the best rankings, but none produce results that are as reliable as scoring the links coming into a particular page on a website.
-Therefore, links remain the king because whether the search engines like it or not, all other metrics produce lower-quality results.
+Despite all of the claims that “content is king”, the fact is that it’s actually just the king’s helper.
+The real king is the link.
+Search engines use a huge number of methods to determine its top ranking content, but none produce results that are as reliable as scoring the links coming into a particular page on a website.
+Therefore, links are key and it’s important to earn links back to your website if you’re serious about SEO.

 Define your audience

-This seems so simple when read, but in reality, many people have trouble defining their audience.
+This seems so simple, but in reality, many people have trouble defining their audience.
 The result is a site that rambles all over the place without ever satisfying the needs of any specific group.
 This type of bland, directionless content draws no links.
 It’s better to focus on a narrow band of people who are looking for solutions and advice on a specific issue.

-Content isn’t king, but it definitely has a big place in a link building strategy.
-After all, other webmasters will need something to link to!
+Content isn’t king, but it definitely has a big place in any link building strategy.
+After all, bloggers, content creators and other publishers need reliable, quality content that they can link to!

 This evergreen content should target the niche audience you identified in Step 1.
-Remember that not everyone is at the same experience level, so publish some articles for rank amateurs, some for intermediate readers, and some for advanced visitors.
+Remember that not everyone is at the same experience level, so publish some articles for amateurs, some for intermediate readers, and some for advanced visitors.
+This will broaden your appeal, while still targeting a specific audience and demographic.
 Cover each topic your audience is interested in thoroughly.

-Coming up with an original infographic can be hard, but refurbishing an outdated one with fresh information is far easier.
-Search engine journal says that infographics and other visual materials are picking up plenty of links this year, so using some sort of visual content should be part of your overall strategy.
+Coming up with an original infographic can be hard, but refurbishing an outdated one with fresh information is quite easy.
+According to the Search Engine Journal, infographics and other visual materials pick up plenty of links, so using some sort of visual content should be part of your overall strategy.

 Ask for links with a unique twist

 One suggestion is to look for sites in your niche that are accidentally linking to 404 pages.
 Contact those webmasters, let them know about the dead link, and suggest that they link to your live page on the same subject instead.
 Some will go ahead and do it because your handy link will save them from having to go find one.